Hi, I'm Cruz Goodwin

 We are proud to say that Cruz is the happiest little boy and can always manage a smile no matter the circumstance.
 He is getting very cheeky now and

-quite the personality.
+has quite the personality.
 He is so very loved and gives us a lot of love and affection back.
 He is a lovely little boy who is very caring, he likes

 to share everything, he wants to be around his friends every day and I can already see what a loving boy he is becoming.